KALOKOH026/hakalo-verify-backend/README.md

 It is a neutral, secure borrower-risk verification infrastructure that protects institutional data and does not facilitate customer poaching.
 The ideal was generated and visualized by Hassan Kalokoh from Sierra Leone West Africa serving as a Loan Officer from a two 2 years microfinance experience.

+The platform separates borrower identity from borrower risk information.
+There could be three levels of information:

+Level 1 — Basic Verification
+Does this borrower have an existing credit exposure?
+Yes / No

+Level 2 — Risk Exposure
+Number of active Micro-finance institutions
+Total outstanding exposure
+Repayment status

+Level 3 — Detailed Information
+Only accessible under specific authorized circumstances and subject to applicable law, consent, and governance rules.
+This gives institutions control over how much information is shared.

 A comprehensive Django REST Framework API for managing institution verification, customer onboarding, and loan eligibility verification with complete audit trail and compliance logging.

 ## Features